uviclibraries/gen-ai-research/2-search-papers.md

   - Click the green **Add Papers** button, and then type the following into the search bar and click the search button:
 <br>```Informal credentialling academic makerspaces```<br>
 2. Reflection time:
-  - Reflect on ???
+>  - Reflect on ???
-  - How useful is informal credentialling for academic makerspace skills in student job searches?
+>  - How useful is informal credentialling for academic makerspace skills in student job searches?

 ## Elicit - Summaries of Top 4 Articles
+Elicit AI is a research assistant tool that utilizes natural language processing to help users extract insights from academic papers and data.
+It makes a consolidated summary of the top 4 papers on the topic (in its judgment) and gives you links to 8 other related papers.
+Don’t depend on the summaries being 100% accurate!

 1. Let's do a search in Elicit on the same topic this time using more natual language.
   - Open [Elicit](https://elicit.com/){:target="_blank"}, and if you want to use it you'll need to create an account.
   - Type the following into the search bar and click the search button:
 <br>```How useful is informal credentialling for academic makerspace skills in student job searches?```<br>
 2. Reflection time:
-  - Reflect on ???
+>  - Reflect on ???
-  - How useful is informal credentialling for academic makerspace skills in student job searches?
+>  - How useful is informal credentialling for academic makerspace skills in student job searches?

 [NEXT STEP: Critically Review All GenAI Output](3-critical-review.html){: .btn .btn-blue }